Timothy Kundro

 I am an Assistant Professor at the University of North Carolina at Chapel Hill.
 I completed my Ph.D. in Management (Organizational Behavior) at The Wharton School of the University of Pennsylvania and my Bachelors of Science in Psychology at Penn State.
 I previously served on the faculty at The University of Notre Dame.

 Consulting: I have worked with a number of public, private, and federal organizations, ranging from those on the Fortune 500 to regional utility plants.
-In addition to using state of the art research practices, I have also developed a range of tools to assess topics such as motivation, engagement, turnover, selection, diversity, and more.
-Please contact me for more information.
+In addition to using state of the art research practices, I have also developed a range of tools to assess employee motivation, engagement, and decision-making.

 In addition, I have served as an expert witness.
 My work has also been cited in state legislative hearings (see here).